-Pachchakkhaan Times for Ujjain, India on Sunday, March 8, 2026
+Pachchakkhaan Times for Ujjain, India on Sunday, May 3, 2026

 Today's Prahars (time periods) are calculated using traditional Jain astronomy specifically for your location in Ujjain, India.
 You have 4 day Prahars and 4 night Prahars for observing fasts and spiritual activities.